 We are constantly learning and trying to improve our advice on washing and caring for our bed linen.
 If you have an experience, or a tip that we can share, we would love to hear from you.
 You can e-mail molly@secretlinenstore.com, so we can share your expertise and and learn from you too.

-Most importantly, enjoy it; snooze and revel in this unique wonderful fabric.
+Most importantly, enjoy it; snooze and revel in these unique wonderful fabrics.

 Still tossing and turning over which fabric is best for you?
 Then read our article - The Luxury of Cotton or The Laziness of Linen: What to Choose?